Morning, Thursday, 2nd April 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will examine the next steps for primary assessment in England, looking at:
+This conference will examine the next steps for primary assessment in England

 - The national rollout of the baseline assessment;